jeftsd/VolusiaCountyHurricaneSurgeDistance/README.md

   WHERE  p.parid = s.parid;
 ```

-Please note that there are many parcels that had either invalid or null geometry data, therefor there are many parcels in the `surge_parcels` table that have a `NULL` distance/category listed.
-This is expected behaviour.

 **Option 2:** Another option is to follow the same steps I did to acquire the distances which requires calculating the distances between the storm surges and parcel geometries.